mmckegg/msi-packager/README.md

 By default the app will be installed for all users under **Program Files**.

-If you specify `localUser: true` as an option, the app will be installed to the user's AppData folder.
+If you specify `localInstall: true` as an option, the app will be installed to the user's AppData folder.
 This allows non-admin users to install your app.

 ## CLI